 While information density is identical, hierarchy derives from color.
 Important information is brighter while secondary information takes a step back.

 To group information color was again the tool create sections.
 Subtle shadows blend the distinct area.
 The results fits very well with the current design language.

 To blend information and create a sense of flow a gradient color did the trick.
 The Sleep Score, prominent in its nature, fades gracefully to reveal its inner parts.

 It was a delightful experience to redesign a small part, the sleep stats of the Oura app.
 Not only that but Framer X design with static pixels was a lot of fun.

 This design is accessible for people with color blindness such as deuteranopia, protanopia, tritanopia, grayscale.

-Many thanks to Siri.
+Many thanks to Siri for her feedback.